% find this content helpful

 • Threat: New entrants in the market every week

-Main insight here: by having strong suppliers relationships, you can differentiate yourself more easily in the market by launching new products at better conditions, and mitigate the threat of the new entrants.
-Focus was put on the supplier relationships, and get recommendations from them to find a new logistic supplier (which we did).
+Main insight here: by having strong supplier relationships, you can differentiate yourself more easily in the market by launching new products in better conditions and mitigate the threat of new entrants.

-SWOT for Saas
+2. SWOT for SaaS

 Again: